 Aye!
 Guilty!
 The first listen of Queen of Time – Amorphis‘ 2018 concoction – originated from a relatively lo-fi streaming platform.
 And – unsurprisingly – this first glimpse left yours truly wondering where Amorphis was headed these days.
 Terrible visions of Amaranthe-esque disasters, misguided Power Metal et al. But the Finns usually have been a stable brand.
 At least until now.
 So, confusion reigned for a while at the RockmusicRaider offices.

-I have the feeling that the 2016 Top 10 just about came out.
+I have the feeling that the 2016 Top 10 just about released.
 But time does move fast when you are having fun.
 And we now need to attack the 2017 Top 10 quickly, lest another few months go by.

 Well, before the back office overflows with material, we better launch a new edition of the RockmusicRaider world-famous (ahem…) Intermittent Digest series.
 This will let off some steam and things will improve – hopefully.